bilbobx182/shopping/README.md

 ## Grocery checker!
-This project is a grocery store checker to scrape the websites to find the cheapest item in the stores.
-Also useful to track price changes over time as we store things every 30 days.
+This project was originally a project to get the cost of groceries by scraping sites and then rendering it on a lovely UI.

-![Demo gif of the functionality in V1!](https://i.imgur.com/MlELo8J.gif)

-[Prototype demo and explanation on youtube](https://www.youtube.com/watch?v=R-QvetimMjE)
+![Demo gif of the functionality in V1!](https://i.imgur.com/MlELo8J.gif) [Prototype demo and explanation on youtube](https://www.youtube.com/watch?v=R-QvetimMjE)

+Since then, I've removed my AWS infrastructure, but I've kept the project alive.
+Right now I use it to render a CSV file to the terminal so that I can see which store is overall better.
+An example is this [google sheets page here](https://docs.google.com/spreadsheets/d/1nlqonXP0vKKTPQcIkuet2zFRE1RKPH6yNlCOKZy5a-c/edit?usp=sharing)

+##### The buzzwords.
+Docker ,Angular, Nginx, FastAPI, Python, AWS, Postgres, SSL, Certbot.

 ## Why you should care about this project

-##### The buzzwords.
-Let's just get them out of the way here : Docker,Angular,Nginx,FastAPI,Python,AWS,Postgres,SSL,Certbot.

 This is the sales pitch about why this is cool, where the complexity is in the project.

 - Good example of multi-stage docker images.